Bound-state solutions for the charged Dirac oscillator in a rotating frame in the Bonnor-Melvin-Lambda spacetime

-With respect to the first term of the spectrum (or first quadratic term inside of the square root), we can say that it is a noninertial contribution of the rotating frame for the spectrum, where such contribution can be represented by a (quantized) rotational spectrum: $E_\Omega=E_{rot}(\Omega)\equiv s\sqrt{8\Lambda}\sigma\Omega N$.
+With respect to the first term of the spectrum (or first quadratic term inside of the square root), we can say that it is one noninertial contribution of the rotating frame for the spectrum (i.e. the contribution of the Sagnac effect \cite{Strange,C,Santos}), where such contribution can be represented by a (quantized) rotational spectrum, given by: $E_\Omega=E_{rot}(\Omega)\equiv s\sqrt{8\Lambda}\sigma\Omega N$ (we can call it the ``Sagnac spectrum'', i.e. $E_{Sagnac}=E_{\Omega}$).
+However, unlike Ref. \cite{Oli2}, where such spectrum is negative ($E_{Sagnac}=-E_{\Omega}$), here, is positive because of the angular frequency of the DO.
 Consequently, this implies that the spectrum for the particle and antiparticle (or DO and anti-DO) are different ($\vert E^+\vert\neq\vert E^-\vert$), that is, the spectrum is asymmetric (or shifted) about $E=0$ (a ``point of reference'' that separates $E>0$ of $E<0$).
 In other words, the presence of noninertial effects of a rotating frame breaks the symmetry of energy levels (i.e. an ``observer'' can distinguish the particle by its respective antiparticle) \cite{Oli2,Santos,Castro,Bakke2,Oli9,Oli10,Strange}.
 Therefore, this asymmetry does not emphasize the equilibrium/equality between particle and antiparticle in the system (indeed, this is something common when a spectrum has an extra term (or more) outside the square root \cite{CQG,Oli3,Oli2,Oli4}).
 For example, if the pair creation process were applied here, one of them would need more energy than the other to be created.
 However, for $\Omega=0$ (absence of the rotating frame), this asymmetry disappears, that is, we now have a symmetrical spectrum ($\vert E^+\vert=\vert E^-\vert$) about $E=0$ and, therefore, now exists an equilibrium/equality between particle and antiparticle in the system (i.e. now an ``observer'' cannot distinguish the particle by its respective antiparticle) \cite{Castro}.
 Still, with respect to the noninertial contribution, we see that the quadratic term in \eqref{spectrum}, given by $E_\Omega^2$, only makes sense to be used for high quantum numbers ($N\gg 1$), since we have the condition $\Lambda\ll1 $ and $\Omega\ll 1$.